Dice Balance

 On a long enough timeline, over a thousand-plus rolls, every single die that has ever been made, from "perfect" casino dice to Chessex to artisan, will show a bias.
 This is due to wear and tear, micro abrasions, throw variations, physics, etc. Every.
 Single.
 One.

 These dice are being used for a game.
 If worrying about the balance of the dice is going to ruin your entertainment of the game, then handmade dice are not for you, dear buyer.
-However, you should also perhaps consider why you have never questioned the balance of your factory made dice.
+However, you should perhaps consider why you have never questioned the balance of your factory made dice.